lmscloud-io/mdlcode-docs/docs/troubleshooting.md

 highlighted or references search does not work, or new entities do not appear in the lists, you can do the following:

-- If the problem is in MDLCode Wizard, try closing it and opening again;
+- If the problem is in MDLCode Wizard, try closing the Wizard tab and opening again;
 - If the plugins or files list in the "Plugins" view is out of date, try clicking the "Refresh" button;
 - If the problem is in the code editor, try making any change to the file, switching to another tab and back;
 - Finally you can force full reindex by selecting "MDLCode: Re-index all files in this Moodle instance"